 My vote for best book released in 2015 goes to Aurora, with Luna: New Moon on second place.

-But, I haven’t read The Dark Forest, The Grace of Kings, The House Of Shattered Wings, The Traitor Baru Cormorant, The Water Knife, A Borrowed Man, Dark Orbit, The Fifth Season, Green Earth and Twelve Kings In Sharakhai yet, all of which I hope I’ll like a lot.
+But, I haven’t read The Dark Forest, The Grace of Kings, The House Of Shattered Wings, The Traitor Baru Cormorant, The Water Knife, A Borrowed Man, Dark Orbit, The Fifth Season, Green Earth, The Buried Giant, Uprooted and Twelve Kings In Sharakhai yet, all of which I hope I’ll like a lot.
 I’ll try to read them all in 2016, so expect my thoughts on those on this blog somewhere in the future.

 UPDATE: I’ve read all of the above except A Borrowed Man.
-Most of those were disappointments, except The Dark Forest, The Water Knife and Green Earth.
+Most of those were disappointments, except The Dark Forest, The Water Knife, The Buried Giant and Green Earth.
 Aurora remains firmly in place as the best book published in 2015.
 Luna: New Moon, Seveneves and two books I’ve only read in 2016 and 2017 – C.S.E.
 Cooney’s short story collection Bone Swans and Dave Hutchinson’s Europe At Midnight – complete my top 5.

 Biggest letdowns I read this year were 3 classics, a sequel that didn’t turn out to be what I hoped for and the latest novella of an author that impressed me a lot with his debut trilogy.
 More details in the reviews.